terraform-viettelidc/terraform-provider-vcloud/website/docs/r/vapp_vm.html.markdown

   the value to an empty string will remove the item.

 ~> We should only insert or modify the fields we want to handle, without touching the ones already present in the VM.
-   VCD uses the extra-config items for its own purposes, and modifying them could lead to destabilising side effects.
+   VCLOUD uses the extra-config items for its own purposes, and modifying them could lead to destabilising side effects.

 Notes: